 Bob recalled his time on the ship: “When no food was forthcoming, we stole bags of horse feed and ate that.
 Men were dying on an average of four to five a day on this ship.
 People would just wouldn’t believe some of the things that happened.
 The Japs piled the bodies of the dead on the deck like cordwood, as they were afraid to throw them overboard for fear of submarines detecting their course.
 When they assigned me to another hold, I took a chance and sneaked back to another that wasn’t as crowded.
 Good fortune was with me, apparently.
 Because when American bombers again attacked, the hold was hit by a bomb.
 However, I was wounded slightly by shrapnel from another one shortly after. gain, for days we were without food or water.
 The death rate increased rapidly.
 Only 900 of the group of 1,250 remained now.
 We counted 40 or 50 dying each day.”

 The POWs were receiving their first meal of the day on the 9th when the sound of planes was heard followed by the sound of the ship’s machine guns firing.
 As the POWs sat in the holds, the explosions of bombs falling closer and closer to the ship were also heard.
 The waves created by the explosions rocked the ship.
 During the attack, the POWs watched as three bombs fell toward the ship.
-All they could do was wait to see where the bombs would hit.
+All they could do was wait to see where the bombs hit.
 One bomb exploded outside the haul of the forward hold and another fell through the open hatch exploding in the hold.
 Together they killed 285 prisoners.
 Capt.
 Jefferson Speck said, "The forward hold was really a horrible mess with blood, brains, and flesh all over the place."
 The surviving POWs remained in the hold for three days with the dead.
 The stench from the dead filled the air.
-Since the Japanese did nothing to remove the dead from the hold, the POWs stacked the corpses under the hatch so they would be the first thing that the Japanese saw and smelled when they looked into the hold.
+Since the Japanese did nothing to remove the dead from the hold, the POWs stacked the corpses below the hatch so they would be the first thing that the Japanese smelled and saw when they looked into the hold.

 The living were left on the ship and began to steal sugar from the middle hold of the ship.
 The Japanese officer, Lt.
 Toshino, wanted those stealing sugar turned in to him and threatened to starve the POWs.
 Lt.
-Col. Curtis Beecher, U.S.M.C. called the officers together and said, “We’ve got to have two men who are willing to go up and offer themselves as hostages for all the others.
+Col. Curtis Beecher, USMC called the officers together and said, “We’ve got to have two men who are willing to go up and offer themselves as hostages for all the others.
 I don’t have any idea what Toshino and Wada ordered done to those men.
 They may have had them shot.
 I just don’t know.

 “The only thing I can promise is this if they survive whatever the Japs do to them, I will see to it that they are taken care of and don’t go without food the rest of the trip.”